 botand should only contain alphanumeric characters and underscores.
 I will use “Gatsby Functions Netlify Site” as the name and

 We're almost done.
-Next we need to get the ID for this new group chat so we can send messages to
+Next, we need to get the ID for this new group chat, so we can send

-it form the Gatsby Function.
-From the group send a message to the bot by typing the following
+messages to it from the Gatsby Function.
+From the group send a message to the bot by typing

 /my_id @my_bot” replace